As the end of the year approaches, the anticipation for Europe’s renowned Christmas markets begins to grow.

 Specialities: Bohemian crystal, grog and trdelnik topped with sugar and cinnamon.

-Tips: Take the side streets when going between the two markets to avoid the tourist hell that is the main thoroughfare.
+Tips: Take the side streets when going between the two markets to avoid the tourist crowds on the main thoroughfare.

-Munich Christmas Market dates: 27th November – 24th December 2015.
-Toll wood runs until New Year’s Eve.
+Munich Christmas Market dates: 27th November to 24th December 2023.

 Reason to visit: For the sheer number of Christmas markets plus the Tollwood Winter Festival.